darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/parametric.md

 Click on one of the channel tabs to select a data channel to use to build your mask.

-Modules acting in _Lab_ color space have data channels for L, a, b, C (chroma of LCh) and h (hue of LCh).
+Modules acting in (_display-referred_) _Lab_ color space have data channels for L, a, b, C (chroma of LCh) and h (hue of LCh).

-Modules acting in _(display-referred) RGB_ color space have data channels for g (gray), R, G, B, H (hue of HSL), S (saturation of HSL), and L (lightness of HSL).
+Modules acting in _display-referred RGB_ color space have data channels for g (gray), R, G, B, H (hue of HSL), S (saturation of HSL), and L (lightness of HSL).

-Modules acting in _(scene-referred) RGB_ color space have data channels for g (gray), R, G, B, J*z* (luminance component of J*z*C*z*h*z*), C*z* (chroma, or saturation, of J*z*C*z*h*z*), and h*z* (hue of J*z*C*z*h*z*).
-The J*z*C*z*h*z* color space is a polar representation of the J*z*a*z*b*z* color space, in the same way that LCh is a polar represrntation for Lab space.
-However, J*z*a*z*b*z* is much better to high dynamic range images and is less susceptible to hue shifts than Lab space.
+Modules acting in _scene-referred RGB_ color space have data channels for g (gray), R, G, B, Jz (luminance component of JzCzhz), Cz (chroma, or saturation, of JzCzhz), and hz (hue of JzCzhz).
+The JzCzhz color space is a polar representation of the Jzazbz color space, in the same way that LCh is a polar represrntation of the Lab space.
+However, Jzazbz is much better for high dynamic range images and is less susceptible to hue shifts than Lab space.

 _See [Wikipedia](https://en.wikipedia.org/wiki/Color_space) for more details about these color spaces._

-Each data channel may provide two sliders for the associated data channel: one that works on the _input data_ that the module receives and one that works on the _output data_ that the module produces prior to blending.
-The slider for the output data is hidden by default and can be shown using the _show output channels_ menu item in the blending menu.
+Two sliders can be shown for each associated data channel: one that works on the _input data_ that the module receives and one that works on the _output data_ that the module produces prior to blending.
+The sliders for the output data channels are hidden by default and can be shown using the _show output channels_ option in the blending menu.

-The _boost factor_ slider allows to extend the range of values that may be targetted by the parametric mask sliders.
-It may be used in scene referred editing where luminance values may go beyond 100% to target highlights.
+The _boost factor_ slider allows the range of values targetted by the parametric mask sliders to be extended.
+It may be used in scene referred editing, where luminance values may extend beyond 100%, to target highlights.
 This slider is only available for channels where it is meaningful.

 ![input and output sliders](./parametric/input-output-sliders.png#w50)